symmetry-ml/symmetry-ml.github.io/index.markdown

 layout: home
 ---

-SymmetryML is a blog on machine learning models that provably capture some underlying symmetry of our data, such as group equivariance.
+SymmetryML is a blog on machine learning models that provably capture some underlying symmetry of our data, such as group (and permutation) invariance (and equivariance).